nascentdigital/react-native-automated-e2e-tests/README.md

 - typescript

 # License
 This app is licensed under the MIT license.
-See LICENSE for more information.